deviantony/docker-elk/README.md

 [![Elastic Stack version](https://img.shields.io/badge/ELK-5.6.16-blue.svg?style=flat)](https://github.com/deviantony/docker-elk/issues/467)
 [![Build Status](https://api.travis-ci.org/deviantony/docker-elk.svg?branch=release-5.x)](https://travis-ci.org/deviantony/docker-elk)

-Run the latest version of the [Elastic stack][elk-stack] with Docker and Docker Compose.
+Run the version 5.x of the [Elastic stack][elk-stack] with Docker and Docker Compose.

+**Important notice**: This release version of the Elastic stack is marked as End Of Life by Elastic and is not supported anymore, see [Elastic maintenance tables](https://www.elastic.co/support/eol) for more details.

 It gives you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana.